 The epic work on this subject was the Stephen King novel The Stand (1978) in which almost everyone in the world is killed off by the accidental release of a virus and the survivors are brought together guided by prescient dreams into two camps, one on the side of good, the other led by a demonic envoy, for a showdown between good and evil.
 This was poorly filmed twice as the tv mini-series’ The Stand (1994) and The Stand (2020-1).

 In Doomsday (2008), all of Scotland has been walled off in order to contain an outbreak.
 The Terror Within (1989), Cold Harvest (1998) and The Lost Future (2010) are set among the survivors of plagues in post-apocalyptic worlds.
 Both Hidden (2015) and It Comes At Night (2017) are about families gathered in shelters from those outside at fear of infection.

-Twelve Monkeys (1995) has a man sent back in time from a plague-ravaged future to try and stop the outbreak only to end up causing it.
+Twelve Monkeys (1995) has a man sent back in time from a plague-ravaged future to try and stop the outbreak only to end up causing it, while a similar plot was also used in Diverge (2016).
 Adrenalin: Fear the Rush (1996) features the hunt for an escaped infectee.

 The Black Death and Real World Outbreaks

 Several films deal with the bubonic plague or Black Death and the Mediaeval vision of it.
 The Masque of the Red Death (1964), Masque of Red Death (1989) and The Masque of the Red Death (1989), adapted from the Edgar Allan Poe story, feature a group of aristocrats walled up in a castle from the plague ravaging the land, only to be visited by Death in person.
 In the silent German Faust (1926), we see The Devil deliberately infecting a town with plague.